rsynnest/workflowy-sort/README.md

 This is a small userscript for sorting Workflowy bullets via TamperMonkey.
 From the user's perspective, all bullets appear in alphabetical + numerical order in all places.
-Custom/manually ordering bullets cannot be done in combination with this script, since it will just reorder bullets anytime you try to change the order.
+Manual ordering of bullets cannot be combined with this script, because the script will reorder things back to alphabetized/numeric order.

 ### Installation